gdymind/Awesome-learned-index/README.md

 # Awesome-learned-index

-This is a collection of learned index papers w/o notes.
+This is a collection of learned index papers with notes.

 ## By year